 Letter Grade Quality Points 1 credit 2 credits 3 credits 4 credits 5 credits 6 credits 8 credits

-А 4 4 8 12 16 20 24 32
+Α 4 4 8 12 16 20 24 32

 В 3 3 6 9 12 15 18 24

 С 2 2 4 6 8 10 12 16

 D 1 1 2 3 4 5 6 8

 F 0 0 0 0 0 0 0 0

-ADDITIONAL GRADING DEFINITIONS
+ADDITIONAL GRADING DEFINITIONS AND IMPACT ON SATISFACTORY ACADEMIC PROGRESS

 A, B, C, D, and F: Grades assigned to current students who complete the course.
-Letter grades are included in the grade point average, cumulative grade point average, pace of progress, and maximum time frame calculations for Satisfactory Academic Progress.
-Please refer to the Satisfactory Academic Progress policy in this catalog.
+Letter grades are included in the GPA, CGPA, Pace of Progress, and Maximum Time Frame calculations for Satisfactory Academic Progress.
+For additional information, please refer to the Satisfactory Academic Progress policy in this catalog.

 EE = Externship Extension: This grade is assigned when a student fails to complete all of the necessary externship hours required by their program within a scheduled grading period.
+This grade does not affect satisfactory academic progress.

-I = Incomplete (Ground): This grade does not affect a student's CGPA until a final grade is assigned.
-The grade is considered attempted but not earned when calculating Satisfactory Academic Progress.
+I = Incomplete (Ground): This grade does not affect a student's satisfactory academic progress.
 Unless otherwise specified by the Director of Education or Program Director, students have seven (7) calendar days from the last scheduled day of a course to complete all course requirements.
 If students do not complete the required course work, assignments and tests by the seventh (7th) calendar day from the last scheduled day of a course, they receive a grade of zero ("0") for the incomplete work.
 The zero ("0") grade is included in the calculation with all other grades earned in the course to determine a final grade for the course according to the course grading rubric.

 TC = Transfer Credit: Students transferring from another institution, or students who transfer to a different program, program version, or UMA campus, may be eligible for credit for courses they have already taken.
-A grade of "TC" is given for a transferred course and does not affect a student's CGPA; however, TC grades are treated as attempted and earned credits in the pace of progress calculation.
+A grade of "TC" is given for a transferred course and included as credits attempted and credits earned, Maximum Time Frame and Pace of Progress when calculating SAP.
 External transferred courses must have a final grade of "C" or higher.
 Internal transferred courses must have a passing grade as defined by the academic program.

 W = Withdraw: This grade is assigned when a student is withdrawn from a course.
-A grade of "W" has no impact on CGPA.
-The course is considered attempted but not earned in the pace of progress calculation.
+In each instance, the original course and any attempts to repeat/retake a course will be included as credits attempted in the Maximum Time Frame and Pace of Progress calculations.
 For students who received a "W" grade in a clinical/externship/practicum course, the activity may be reviewed, and upon approval, the hours may be transferred and credited towards the total clinical/externship/practicum hours required for the course.
 Students who have received a site dismissal for conduct, policy violations or other negative student actions will be not allowed to transfer any completed hours into the new course.

-WD = Withdrawn from Course: This indicates a course which was scheduled for the student; however, the student never began attendance in the course.
-This grade does not impact cumulative grade point average, pace of progress, or maximum time frame calculations nor does it count towards credits attempted.
+WD = Withdrawn from Course: A grade of "WD", Withdrawn from course without penalty, indicates a course which was scheduled for the student; however, the student never began attendance in the course.
+This grade does not impact CGPA, Pace of Progress, or Maximum Time Frame calculations nor does it count towards credits attempted.